 Description

-E (REAR) ELEVATION: regular fenestration to central block with timber cross-mullioned windows, partially obscured by timber lean-to additions in re-entrant angles.
-Advanced gabled outer bays, tall single window to right, bipartite window to left.
+The east elevation shows regular fenestration on the central block with timber cross-mullioned windows, which are partially obscured by timber lean-to additions in the re-entrant angles.
+The advanced gabled outer bays include a tall single window to the right and a bipartite window to the left.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.